five-over-four/remote_jupyter_windows/README.md

 After this, copy the address with the token into your local browser and you should be able to use the notebook remotely.
 It will look something like `http://localhost:8889/?token=6eabcb9d2a8cd5cd5e7c8ea0125b3592c3f9a53a133f7cf9`

 # Automation and Anaconda
-If you are running Jupyter straight from Windows without any containers, you can create a Batch script with the contents `jupyter notebook` and that'll be that.
+If you are running Jupyter straight from Windows without any containers, you can create a Batch script with the contents `jupyter notebook --no-browser <target directory>` and that'll be that.
 Then your connect.sh script will simply be the command

 `ssh -L 8889:localhost:8889 -i <path to private key> <username>@<remote address> -p <port number> -t "<path to script>"`.